ArmidaleSoftware/gedcom7/README.md

 ```
 usage: GedValidate <filename>
-          to check a file as being a valid FamilySearch GEDCOM 7 file
+          to check a file as being a valid FamilySearch GEDCOM 7 or GEDZIP file
 ```

+The filename should end in .ged or .gdz.

 # GedCompare Command-line Tool Usage